 - It’s really good.
 Seriously, our standards here are high, and some guest posters go through 2-3 rounds of revisions.
 But if you’ve got a good idea, we’re happy to work with you until the post is ready.

 - It’s original.
 Duh – if it’s been published anywhere else, we don’t want it.

 - It’s “meaty” enough to be useful.
 We don’t have word limits or requirements – the post should be as long as it needs to be, and no longer.
-That being said, it’s rare to be able to squeeze much substance into less than 800-900 words, and many of our posts are in the range of 1,200-1,500 words.
+That being said, it’s rare to be able to squeeze much substance into less than 800-900 words, and most of our posts are in the range of 1,200-1,500 words.
 There are exceptions, though – focus on writing a good post, not on meeting word count requirements.

 - It’s from an actual blogger (and not an SEO company).
 We’ve been burned a few times by SEO companies offering; the guest posts usually end up being mediocre, and they rarely stand behind their posts, respond to commenters, etc. So if you’re working for an SEO company, we’re not interested.
 If you email us offering a “free original article about any subject you like”, and mention that you “only need 2 backlinks”, we won’t reply, and your message will be marked as spam.

 If you have an idea for a post that you think would fit well, here’s what you should do:

 - Make sure you’re okay with our timelines.
 We plan our editorial calendar several months in advance, and there are a lot of people who want to guest post with us.
 What this means is that while we’re happy to publish your post (if it’s good), it may take several months for it to be scheduled.
 Make sure you’re okay with that before proceeding.